Optimizing superconductivity: from cuprates via nickelates to palladates: Abstract

 \section{Abstract}

 Motivated by cuprate and nickelate superconductors, we perform a comprehensive study of the superconducting instability in the single-band Hubbard model.
-We calculate the spectrum and superconducting transition temperature $T_{\rm c}$ as a function of filling and Coulomb interaction for a range of hopping parameters, combining first principles calculations with the dynamical vertex approximation.
+We calculate the spectrum and superconducting transition temperature $T_{\rm c}$ as a function of filling and Coulomb interaction for a range of hopping parameters, using the dynamical vertex approximation.
 We find the sweet spot for high $T_{\rm c}$ to be at intermediate coupling, moderate Fermi surface warping, and low hole doping.
-Neither nickelates nor cuprates are close to this optimum.
+Combining these results with first principles calculations, neither nickelates nor cuprates are close to this optimum within the single-band description.
 Instead, we identify some palladates, notably RbSr$_2$PdO$_3$ and $A^{\prime}_2$PdO$_2$Cl$_2$ ($A^{\prime}$=Ba$_{0.5}$La$_{0.5}$), to be virtually optimal, while others, such as NdPdO$_2$, are too weakly correlated.

 {\sl Introduction}---Ever since the discovery of cuprate superconductivity~\cite{Bednorz1986}, the material dependence of the transition temperature $T_{\rm c}$ and exploring routes toward optimizing $T_{\rm c}$ are a central quest of condensed matter physics.
-Theoretically, the minimal model for cuprates \cite{Anderson1987,zhang1988effective} and nickelates \cite{Kitatani2020,Karp2020} arguably is an effective one-band Hubbard model.
-Tight-binding parameters can be obtained from {\em ab initio} calculations, and the relation between model parameters and the experimental $T_{\rm c}$ has been analyzed \cite{Pavarini2001,Sakakibara2010,Weber2012,Sakakibara2014,Jang2016,Teranishi2018,Hirayama2018,Nilsson2019,Sakakibara2019,Hirayama2019,Teranishi2021,Watanabe2021,Moree2022arXiv}.
-However, in the material-specific context a comprehensive study of the model, and how its interaction and hopping parameter influence the predicted $T_{\rm c}$, has not been performed systematically due to the difficulty of studying superconductivity reliably in the presence of strong electronic correlations.

 The recently discovered nickelate superconductors provide a new perspective to this quest.
 Similar to cuprates, superconductivity in nickelates emerges from a doped 3$d^{9-\delta}$ ($\delta\sim$0.2) electronic configuration of the transition metal.
-Besides the initial infinite-layer superconductor Nd$_{1-x}$Sr$_x$NiO$_2$ \cite{li2019superconductivity,Si2019,zeng2020,Li2020dome,Hepting2020,Nomura2022,Karp2022}, substituting neodymium with another lanthanoid \cite{Osada2020,Zeng2021,Osada2021} and also the quintuple-layer compound \cite{pan2021} show superconductivity.
+Besides the initial infinite-layer superconductor Nd$_{1-x}$Sr$_x$NiO$_2$ \cite{li2019superconductivity,Si2019,Werner2019,zeng2020,Li2020,Hepting2020,Nomura2022}, substituting neodymium with another lanthanoid \cite{Osada2020,Zeng2021,Osada2021} and also the quintuple-layer compound \cite{pan2022} show superconductivity.
 This indicates that, akin to cuprates, there is a whole family of nickelate superconductors.